-The document first provides an overview of tile’s performance and attributes related to sustainability.
+Ceramic tile is a highly sustainable material, as outlined in this overview of tile’s performance and attributes related to sustainability.
 Tile is manufactured to last, which is one of the main reasons why it is so sustainable.
 It doesn’t break down as quickly as other materials, even in industrial applications or areas with heavy foot traffic.
-Ceramic tile doesn’t require replacement or maintenance like other materials, thus reducing overhead costs and the impact on the environment.
+Ceramic tile doesn’t require replacement or maintenance like non-ceramic materials, thus reducing overhead costs and the impact on the environment.

 A bulletin outlining the attributes that make tile a safe and healthy material for residential installations is included, in addition to the guides:

-Finally, the whitepaper includes the TCNA Green Report on a Life-Cycle Cost Study performed on various flooring options and their durability.
+Additionally included is the TCNA Green Report on a Life-Cycle Cost Study performed on various flooring options and their durability.